Godis715/Online-Movie-Quiz/README.md

 ## Technology stack
 (this is not the last version)

-Whole application will based on AWS.
+Whole application will be based on AWS.

 Frontend: Vue.js, Axios